Match of the Day: 2020s

 During the COVID-19 pandemic and the postponement of the 2019–20 Premier League season, Match of the Day split into a televised podcast called Match of the Day: Top 10 Podcast in which Gary Lineker and the pundits discussed and ranked certain roles from the start of the Premier League in 1992 (such as Top 10 Goalkeepers) and Match of their Day which featured a pundit picking three of their favourite Premier League matches.
 Upon its resumption, the BBC broadcast four games live.
 Bournemouth versus Crystal Palace became the first Premier League game shown live on one of the five main terrestrial channels, and the BBC's first live top-flight English football match since 1987–88.
 A further eight games were shown live during the 2020–21 season.

+In July 2022, the BBC acquired the rights to show highlights of the men's UEFA Champions League on television, iPlayer and digitally from the 2024-25 to 2026-27 seasons.
+As part of this, on 21 August 2024, the first episode of MOTD: UEFA Champions League aired on BBC One.

 In March 2023, Lineker was suspended following political controversy over a tweet he had made criticising UK government policy, which the BBC argued breached guidelines over social media use by employees and freelancers.
-Controversy began to mount over the BBC's decision to remove Lineker from the broadcast, with the suggestion being that Lineker was singled out for speaking against government policy.
-Several presenters, pundits, and commentators, including Alex Scott, Ian Wright and Alan Shearer, refused to participate in the BBC's football output, while some football clubs announced their refusal to conduct BBC interviews.
+Several presenters, pundits and commentators, including Alex Scott, Ian Wright and Alan Shearer, refused to participate in the BBC's football output, while some football clubs announced their refusal to conduct BBC interviews.
 Radio and television programming across BBC Sport's football division was severely disrupted on 11 March, while BBC director general Tim Davie apologised to viewers for the disruption.
 Both Match of the Day and Match of the Day 2, presented the following day, followed a shortened format with no studio presentation, punditry, or interviews.
-On 13 March Lineker was reinstated as host of Match of the Day and the BBC undertook to start a review of its social media guidelines.
+On 13 March, Lineker was reinstated as host of Match of the Day and the BBC began a review of its social media guidelines.

+At the end of 2023, the BBC and Premier League agreed on a deal whereby Premier League highlights will be shown on Match Of The Day, Match of the Day 2 and Football Focus up to and including the 2028–29 season.
+The deal also includes a significant increase in the amount of digital content that can be used across BBC Sport platforms.

+In 2025, Gary Lineker ended his run as the longest serving MOTD presenter.

 Studio

 The programme was broadcast from TC5 at BBC Television Centre from 1964–2012.

-Ahead of the 2019–20 Premier League season, BBC Sport upgraded the studio that Match of the Day, Match of the Day 2, Football Focus, and Final Score broadcasts from.
+Ahead of the 2019–20 Premier League season, BBC Sport upgraded the studio that Match of the Day, Match of the Day 2, Football Focus and Final Score broadcasts from.

 Filming is located at the Dock10 studios at MediaCityUK in Salford.